 Most free and paid keyword research tools provide estimated monthly search volume data for a keyword.

 Competition and difficulty

-You can either use the keyword difficulty score from a keyword research tool or check the top-ranking pages in Google to see who is ranking and to see if you can create a better answer.
+You can either use the keyword difficulty score from a keyword research tool or check the top-ranking pages in Google to see who is ranking and if you can create a better answer.

 Studies have shown that, on average, 50% of searches are not clicked.

-Use a keyword research tool that provides monthly search traffic or clicks is essential to keyword research.
+Using a keyword research tool that provides monthly search traffic or clicks is essential to keyword research.

 Step 2: Map keywords to content